-- Choose your battles.
 Focus on the most important, like making sure car seats are used and bedtimes followed.
-If not, your home will become a battleground, and your toddler can become overburdened.

-- Offer limited choices.
-For example, instead of asking, "What do you want for lunch?" limit options by asking, "Do you want a peanut butter sandwich or a bowl of soup?"
-This works well at the dinner table or the play table and gives your toddler a sense of independence, perhaps decreasing those times when he or she won't co-operate.
+For example, instead of asking, "What do you want for lunch?" limit options by asking, "Do you want banana or apples slices with your lunch?"
+This works well at the dinner table or the play table and gives your toddler a sense of independence.

 One of the most important parenting tools to use with your toddler—indeed, with children of any age—is modelling behaviour that you expect.
 Children learn from what you tell them.
 And they learn even more from what they see you do.
 Interacting with others in a loving, open manner and dealing with frustrations calmly will give your toddler the best model to learn from.